 ESP-12E or ESP-12F (replaced by ESP8266EX)

-This is the module used by almost all NodeMCU cards.
-Compact and versatile, it is the ideal card for creating connected objects projects.
+This is the module used by almost all NodeMCU boards.
+Compact and versatile, it is the ideal board for creating connected objects projects.

 How to power an ESP8266 module